If you’re already familiar with the best CRM applications, you might be wondering:

 Here’s the kicker:

 The more members your team has, the greater it is!
-This is why many consider Salesforce to have more useful and unique features than Zoho.
+This is why many consider Salesforce have more useful and unique features than Zoho.

 In addition, you are capable of creating multiple user dashboards to track your sales activity, biggest deals and current pipeline.